Kiranjith83/SA/SA.md

   - No admin overhead, absolute no admin overhead with all above critera.
 # OpsWorks
 - Designed for Infra engineer not for delveloper.

+# AWS Migration Services
+- DMS (Database Migration Service).
+  - Allows to move database to and from AWS.
+  - Homogenous migration.
+    - Oracle to Oracle
+  - Heterogenous migration
+    - Oracle to Amazon Aurora
+- SMS (Server Migration Service).
+  - Allows to incremental replication of on-prem application services into AWS.
+- AWS Application Discovery Service.
+  - Help customer to gather information of the datacenter.
+  - Collected data is used to create the Total Cost of Ownership (TCO) once you migrate the service to AWS.
+- VM Import/Export.
+  - Migrate existing applications into EC2
+  - Can be used to create a DR strategy on AWS to use AWS as a second site.
+  - VM Import/Export enables you to easily import virtual machine images from your existing environment to Amazon EC2 instances and export them back to your on-premises environment
+- Download Amazon Linux2 as an ISO.
+  - Works on all types of hypervisors.

 # Exam Preperation
 - re:Invent Videos 1xx, 2xx, 3xx or 4xx videos.